Phlow/feeling-responsive/documentation.md

 ### Thumbnails

 Thumbnails are used on archive pages like the [blog index][2].
+They have a size of 150x150 pixels.
 Define them in front matter like this:

 ~~~
 image: